matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 ### `maxWorkers` \[number | string]

 Specifies the maximum number of workers the worker-pool will spawn for running tests.
 In single run mode, this defaults to the number of the cores available on your machine minus one for the main thread.
-In watch mode, this defaults to half of the available cores on your machine to ensure Jest is unobtrusive and does not grind your machine to a halt.
+In watch mode, this defaults to half of the available cores on your machine to ensure elric is unobtrusive and does not grind your machine to a halt.
 It may be useful to adjust this in resource limited environments like CIs but the defaults should be adequate for most use-cases.

 For environments with variable CPUs available, you can use percentage based configuration: `"maxWorkers": "50%"`